necrashter/transformers-learnable-memory/README.md

 You can contact us by opening an issue in this repository, which is preferred for matters related to this implementation.
 Alternatively, you can send an e-mail to us:
 - İlker Işık, e238051@metu.edu.tr
-- Ege Berk Büyükbaş, @TODO
+- Ege Berk Büyükbaş, ege.buyukbas@metu.edu.tr

 # License